highhair20/terraform-backend-s3/README.md

         ]
     }
     ```
-5. Click "Next", provide a meaning policy name such as ```tf-svc-policy-maintainstate``` and click "Create policy"
+5. Click "Next", provide a meaning policy name such as ```tf-svc-policy-state``` and click "Create policy"
 6. For the newly created user go to "Security Credentials" > "Access key" and add the ```aws_access_key_id```
    and ```aws_secret_access_key``` to your local ```~/.aws/credentials``` file.